Explore our part-time Engineering Business Leadership Master’s degree.

 To gain your MSc, you will also need to complete a Company Based Project.
 This will focus on a live issue within your organisation which you will explore, together with an academic supervisor from WMG, over a 12 month period.
 The project will culminate in the writing of a dissertation, which will count toward 1/3 of the credit of your degree.

-You’ll study for three years on a part-time basis for the MSc.
+You’ll study for three years on a part-time basis.
 There are five core modules, three elective modules and a company based project dissertation.

 In addition to the eight assessed modules, there will be a study skills (non-assessed) event delivered at the start of the course to set the context, introduce key study skills and enable you to meet your fellow cohort and start to build your network.
 We also run an online study skills event before you embark on your project dissertation.